 These Pineapple Cakes or Pineapple Tarts (Feng Li Su in Taiwanese) are a delightful pastry of pineapple jam covered in a flaky shortbread crust.

 I ended up buying two cans of pineapple because they were on sale.
 I knew I would use the juice to make Hawaiian Bread, but I struggled to come up with what to make with the fruit.
-My friend Tola suggested a stir fry with beef and peppers and the chunk pineapple, but I knew my guys would never go for it.
 Then I remembered the Pineapple Cakes someone always brought into the office for Chinese New Years.

 The recipe is easy to make, but reducing the pineapple takes some time and of course shaping each one takes a bit more.
 I didn’t have the molds you are supposed to use so I just shaped them into a square by hand.
 The dough is pliable so it is simple task.

 The crust was not as crumbly as the ones I remembered.
 They were much more like shortbread.
 Meaning THEY WERE BETTER!
 Seriously, these were so fabulous that I bought two more cans of pineapple to make them again.
 And this time I promise to share with my mother.

 Tawainese Pineapple Cakes (Feng Li Su or Fengli Su) are a cookie like pastry filled with sweet pineapple jam often given as gifts.

 - 2 cans 20 ounce size pineapple chunks

 - 4 tablespoons powdered milk